hudongsheng-debug/FITSQuickLook/README.md

-# FITS QuickLook Studio Version 9.0.0
+# FITS QuickLook Studio Version 9.0.1

 **FITS QuickLook Studio** is a lightweight macOS application designed for fast visualization and inspection of astronomical FITS images.
 It is especially tailored for large-scale spectroscopic survey data such as **LAMOST**.

+## Version 9.0.1 New Features
+### A more reliable professional correction experience.

+Recommended for all users.

+This update fixes an important issue where some controls in the Professional Distortion Correction window might not respond or work as expected.

 ## Version 9.0.0 New Features
 ### FITS QuickLook Studio now supports multiple languages.